Find The Best Divorce & Family Lawyers Near You

 On the face of it this may sound like an unusual question, but in fact in some cases, yes it is possible for you to be divorced without your knowledge.

-In order to grant a divorce in England and Wales, the law requires the Petitioner (the person requesting the divorce) to prove that the relationship has broken down to a point where it cannot be saved.
+If your divorce took place before April 2022, the law required the Petitioner (the person requesting the divorce) to prove that the relationship had broken down to a point where it could not be saved.

 - Unreasonable behaviour